abby-wambach/abby-wambach/README.md

 # 👋 Hi!
 My name is Abby :)
-📚 I am a rising senior at the University of Maryland studying Computer Science and Economics.
+📚 I am a senior at the University of Maryland studying Computer Science and Economics.

 🚀 I’m passionate about using technology to find innovative solutions to complex problems.

-☕ In my free time I love to hike, travel, and try new cafes!
+☕ In my free time I love to hike, travel, read, and try new cafes!

 <!---
 abby-wambach/abby-wambach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.